Art-ek/SystemAudit/README.md

-# SystemAudit is a simple system inventory script for Windows system only
+# SystemAudit is a simple system inventory script for Windows OS only

  SystemAudit will show you how cool is a task automation using OOP in Powershell.
  What is it for?